genderflux/genderflux/README.md

 <p align="center"

-stop abbreviating hazbin hotel to hh btw it stands for heil h/tler. change it to hzbh
+stop abbreviating hazbin hotel to hh and creepypasta to cp. use hzbh and crp instead brah

 <p align="center"